 - Tire size and rims should be considered, as much for comfort as for safety and product endurance.
 Handmade, quality rims and spokes will outlast most mass-produced examples.

 - Get the right gearing.
-Sheila of the Fat Broad on a Bike blog states: "Given the chance, get a bike with three chain rings.
+Sheila of the Women's Cycling states: "Given the chance, get a bike with three chain rings.
 A 'triple' has an extra little chain ring with about 30 teeth.
 It's called a 'granny' for good reason!
 It helps both the old and overweight climb hills."

 - Gears/speed needs vary with the type of bike, the terrain you will travel, your preferences and so on.
 It's best to talk to the dealer or get recommendations from riding colleagues to determine your needs.